Notice of Privacy Practices - How Your Medical Information Is Used

 We are required by law to:

 - Maintain the privacy of your health information during your lifetime and for 50 years following your death.

 - Provide you with an additional current copy of our Notice upon request.

 - Abide by the terms of our current Notice.

 We will not use or disclose your health information without your written authorization, except as described in this Notice.
-Such authorization may be revoked in writing at any time except with respect to any actions we have taken in reliance on it.

 We will use and disclose your health information for treatment purposes

 For example: Information obtained by a nurse, physician or other member of your health care team will be recorded in your record and used to determine the course of treatment.
 Health care team members will communicate with one another personally and through the health record to coordinate care provided.
 We will also provide your physician or subsequent health care provider with copies of various reports that should assist him or her in treating you in the future.